Lake Huron: Shipwrecks

 More than a thousand wrecks have been recorded in Lake Huron.
 Of these, 185 are located in Saginaw Bay, and 116 are found in the 448 mi2 Thunder Bay National Marine Sanctuary and Underwater Preserve, which was established in 2000.
 Georgian Bay contains 212 sunken vessels.

-Purportedly the first European vessel to sail the Great Lakes, Le Griffon, also became the first ship lost on the Great Lakes.
-Built in 1679 on the eastern shore of Lake Erie near Buffalo, New York.
+Purportedly the first European vessel to sail the Great Lakes, Le Griffon also became the first ship lost on the Great Lakes.
+It was built in 1679 on the eastern shore of Lake Erie near Buffalo, New York.
 Robert Cavalier, Sieur de la Salle navigated across Lake Erie, up the Detroit River, Lake St. Clair and the St. Clair River out into Lake Huron.
 Passing the Straits of Mackinac, La Salle made landfall on Washington Island, off the tip of the Door Peninsula on the Wisconsin side of Lake Michigan.
 La Salle filled Le Griffon with pelts and in late November 1679 sent Le Griffon back to the site of modern-day Buffalo, never to be seen again.
 Two wrecks have been identified as Le Griffon, although neither has gained final verification as the actual wreck.
 Blown by a fierce storm after leaving, Le Griffon ran aground before the storm.
 The people of Manitoulin Island say that the wreck in Mississagi Strait at the western tip of the island is that of Le Griffon.
 Meanwhile, others near Tobermory, say that the wreck on Russell Island, 150 mi farther east in Georgian Bay, is that of Le Griffon.